Natural pigments & clay from Laguna Pueblo, H: 10.75 in. (27.3 cm). Diam: 13.75 in. (34.9 cm). Photo Carrie Haley.

 Ted's excitement about collecting came not only from the objects themselves, but the past, present, and even future history behind each object; their stories became part of his story.
 He engaged and fed his thirst for learning by being open and unafraid to look beyond, to test boundaries.
 His enthusiasm was, and remains, infectious.
 He was inclusive and embracive.
 This is the essence of the Ralph T. Coe Foundation for the Arts.

-The collection of approximately 2000 works of art is a catalyst to this means.
+The collection of over 2000 works of art is a catalyst to this means.
 Ted considered each object a doorway, an opportunity to learn to see--to really see.
 Like Ted, the Coe Foundation embraces the expansive view beyond the physical object.
 Every piece is "unfinished" or part of a larger set of ideas continuously evolving; a never-ending conversation, which flows and ebbs, twists and turns, takes you to places you never imagined, and never ceases; to look beyond, not just exploring the everyday meanings of things, but beyond to the profound.
 Our commitment is to create innovation and newness; a space in-between constructed to encourage and connect, using Ted's own words to "draw us into a circle".

 The continuance and creation of connoisseurship is the focus of the Foundation.
 Coe believed that through communication and knowledge one can learn how to "see" and discover quality.
 Coe said about his appreciation of tribal arts: All my life I've relied on...a measured process of aesthetic absorption...returning over and again to the individual art work.
 I revisit and bear constantly in mind the objects in my own collection....
 They are not trophies but instruments of passion, with the power to unexpectedly reveal mysteries.